Madman10K/madman10k.github.io/recap-2025.md

 the engine would automatiacally generate C++ files for you to start developing different game classes, or for generating C++ code from blueprint files.
 This made it really convenient to share projects between other people and even versions of the engine, due to it getting rid of the need to rely on bundling the game engine or its build system with your project.

-This, coupled with standard directories for certain types of files made it really easy to create a project and just add your code to an event without thinking about how you're building, creating the render loop and adding your different engine components manually.
+This, coupled with standard directories for certain types of files, made it really easy to create a project and just add your code to an event without thinking about how you're building, creating the render loop and adding your different engine components manually.
 Infact, as in UE4, the file generator also made sure to take care of automatically adding certain classes to the engine's systems automatically.
 So you didn't even need to worry about adding your pawn or level classes to an array.
 You just had to ask the build tool to create the class for you, rebuild, run and the given component should had been added to the engine's systems automatically.